rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

       </tbody>
     </table>
   </pre>
   <p>From this summary, we can see MFCC is predominently a better predictor than melspectrogram, and MFCC + continents are the strongest predictor among all combinations.
 The predictive power of RMS, chroma, and spectral centroid is not conclusive from this exercise alone, and even though framed audios with 8 seconds in length had the highest validation accuracy, the different to that of 5 seconds is not glaring so I would not conclude framed audios with 8 seconds in length are better than those with 5 seconds in length (at least not just yet).
-Notabily, framing audios to 3 seconds created more training sample counts, but the accuracy was actually lower than framing audios to longer durations.
+Notabily, framing audios to 3 seconds created more training samples, but did not improve the results.
 Going forward, I will only work with framing duration of 5 seconds or 8 seconds.</p>
-  <p>I also tried applying random augmentation to the training samples for the 5 seconds and 8 seconds framed samples, but the highest valication accuracy was actually lower than those without augmentation.
-This is not to say augmentation will not help with model performance, but rather the augmentation technique may need to be revisited.
-I also tried increasing the number of melspectrogram to 128 (instead of 20), which did not make a difference in model performance.</p>
+  <p>I also tried applying random augmentation to the training samples for the 5 seconds and 8 seconds framed samples, but it did not improve the model performance.
+This is not to say augmentation is not useful, but rather the augmentation technique may need to be revisited.
+I also tried increasing the number of melspectrogram to 128 (instead of 20) which did not make a difference in model performance.</p>
-  <p class='mb-4'>For hypertuning the models, I changed the number of estimators to 40 and 80.
+  <p class='mb-4'>The best performing model had 73% validation accuracy, which is much higher than our baseline of 33% (random guess), the algorithm is performing better than I expected but consistent with the general characteristics of random forest, all models are severely overfitted to the training data.
+For hypertuning the models, I changed the number of estimators to 40 and 80.
 Neither change made notable difference in the model performance.
 I did not hypertune the criterion as my research suggested entropy is generally the better criterion to use.</p>
   <!-- B2.
 Ensemble - XGBoost -->
   <h5 class='mb-3'><strong>B2.
 Ensemble - XGBoost</strong></h5>
   <p><a href="https://xgboost.readthedocs.io/en/stable/index.html#">XGBoost</a> is another ensemble machine learning technique that utilizes the gradient boosting framework to provide parallel tree boosting in decision tree algorithms.
-In the random forest notebooks, I used the Framed and Extraction classes for framing the audios and extracting the features, but starting from XGBoost, I will be directly using the features saved in .pkl format to improve efficiency.</p>
+I used the Framed and Extraction classes for framing the audios and extracting the features in the random forest notebooks, but starting from XGBoost, I will be directly using the features saved in .pkl format to improve efficiency.</p>
   <p>Similar to the random forest models, I experimented with different combinations of features from 5 seconds framed audios and 8 seconds framed audios, with and without augmentation.
 Summarized below are the feature combinations from the models with the highest validation accuracy for each framed audio duration.
-All models were generated with 100 estimators, with dart as the booster, and with combinations of normalized and average pooled 20 MFCC, 20 melspectrogram, 12 chroma, 1 RMS, 1 spectral Centroid, and/or 5 one-hot encoded continents.</p>
+All models were generated with 100 estimators, with dart as the booster.</p>
   <pre class='csv-table'>
     <table>
       <thead>